ArslaniOS/Portfolio/README.md

-# Family Doc
+# Intely Health

-Introducing Family Doc, a revolutionary healthcare application meticulously crafted in Swift with UIKit.
-Family Doc transforms your healthcare journey by seamlessly connecting you with an extensive network of healthcare providers.
-Whether you seek immediate virtual consultation or prefer a walk-in appointment, Family Doc ensures advanced and accessible healthcare services for your entire family.
+Introducing Intely health, a revolutionary healthcare application meticulously crafted in Swift with UIKit.
+Intely health transforms your healthcare journey by seamlessly connecting you with an extensive network of healthcare providers.
+Whether you seek immediate virtual consultation or prefer a walk-in appointment, Intely health ensures advanced and accessible healthcare services for your entire family.

 Key Features: